andrewburger/andrewburger.github.io/_posts/2021-11-23-computer-science-education-with-github.md

 permalink: computer-science-education-with-github
 ---

-See how [GitHub helps student learn about Computer Science](https://githubuniverse.com/content-library/pushing-the-envelope-in-cs50/) with modern developer tools and workflows.
+I recently watched a presentation about how [GitHub helps students learn about Computer Science at Harvard University](https://githubuniverse.com/content-library/pushing-the-envelope-in-cs50/) with modern developer tools and workflows.
 This session (and other interesting content from GitHub) is part of the 2021 [GitHub Universe](https://githubuniverse.com) event.

-In my opinion, the presentation provides good historical context about administrative challenges for colleges and universities when teaching Computer Science within the last decade.[^fn-college]
+I agree with the presenter about how the overall student experience has evolved with Computer Science within the last decade.[^fn-college] While this session only highlights one possible approach, [GitHub Education](https://education.github.com/benefits) is still an amazing program for individual students and teachers.

 It is fascinating to see the overall landscape and the possibilities in this field change so dramatically in my lifetime.
+There has never been a better time to learn more about programming.

 [^fn-college]: My own experiences with formal education go much further back.